ENG

 Responding to Natural Disasters

 In Thessaly, where Cyclone Daniel devastated the beekeeping sector, New Agriculture New Generation’s efforts have been critical.
 More than 40% of the region’s beehives were lost.
 Through the Queen Rearing Program, over 300 beekeepers received 26,500 enhanced queen cells, replenishing their bee colonies and helping restore agricultural productivity.
+The beekeepers were also supported with new knowledge and skills to help them be better prepared to face challenges, to adapt to climate change and to take the necessary measures for the proper management of their bees.

 Scaling Up and Moving Forward